pingcap/ossinsight/workshop/mini-ossinsight/step-by-step/load-data-to-tidb.md

 This step is important enough that it adds column-oriented-storage ability to TiDB - We call it [TiFlash](https://docs.pingcap.com/tidb/dev/tiflash-overview).
 The `tiup playground` installed 1 TiFlash node by default, what we need to do is just make data is `STORED` in these replica node too.

-1. It's easy to set TiFlash replica, different with other software, TiDB use SQL to take such changes into effect:
+I. It's easy to set TiFlash replica, different with other software, TiDB use SQL to take such changes into effect:

 ```sql
 use gharchive_dev;
 ALTER TABLE github_events SET TIFLASH REPLICA 1;
 ```

-2. Setting a TiFlash replica will take you some time, so you can use the following SQL statements to check if the procedure is done or not.
+II.
+Setting a TiFlash replica will take you some time, so you can use the following SQL statements to check if the procedure is done or not.

 ```sql
 SELECT * FROM information_schema.tiflash_replica WHERE TABLE_SCHEMA = 'gharchive_dev' and TABLE_NAME = 'github_events';